d2l-ai/d2l-en/chapter_computer-vision/kaggle-cifar10.md

 ### Downloading the Dataset

-After logging in to Kaggle, we can click on the "Data" tab on the CIFAR-10 image classification competition webpage shown in :numref:`fig_kaggle_cifar10` and download the dataset by clicking the "Download All" button.
+After logging in to Kaggle, we can click the "Data" tab on the CIFAR-10 image classification competition webpage shown in :numref:`fig_kaggle_cifar10` and download the dataset by clicking the "Download All" button.
 After unzipping the downloaded file in `../data`, and unzipping `train.7z` and `test.7z` inside it, you will find the entire dataset in the following paths:

-* ../data/cifar-10/train/[1-50000].png
+* `../data/cifar-10/train/[1-50000].png`
-* ../data/cifar-10/test/[1-300000].png
+* `../data/cifar-10/test/[1-300000].png`
-* ../data/cifar-10/trainLabels.csv
+* `../data/cifar-10/trainLabels.csv`
-* ../data/cifar-10/sampleSubmission.csv
+* `../data/cifar-10/sampleSubmission.csv`

-Here folders `train` and `test` contain the training and testing images respectively, `trainLabels.csv` has labels for the training images, and `sample_submission.csv` is a sample of submission.
+where the `train` and `test` directories contain the training and testing images, respectively, `trainLabels.csv` provides labels for the training images, and `sample_submission.csv` is a sample submission file.

-To make it easier to get started, we provide a small-scale sample of the dataset: it contains the first $1000$ training images and $5$ random testing images.
+To make it easier to get started, we provide a small-scale sample of the dataset that contains the first 1000 training images and 5 random testing images.
 To use the full dataset of the Kaggle competition, you need to set the following `demo` variable to `False`.

 ```{.python .input}